 Course is taking advantage of e-learning (Moodle) system.

 Assesment methods and criteria linked to learning outcomes

 Evaluation of study results follows the Rules for Studies and Examinations of BUT and the Dean's Regulation complementing the Rules for Studies and Examinations of BUT.
-Up to 20 points are awarded for correct results and elaboration of all laboratory exercises and 20 points for designing own synthesizer in the Reaktor software.
+Up to 25 points are awarded for elaboration of all laboratory exercises and two individual work.
 The minimal scope of the elaboration of particular laboratory exercises and complementary questions are specified by a regulation issued by the guarantor of the course and updated for every academic year.
-Up to 40 points are given for the final written examination and it is necessary to get at least 15 points for its successful completion.
-Up to 20 points are awarded for the final oral examination which consists of 10 groups of questions according to the course syllabus.
+A maximum of 15 points is awarded for completing individual work in computer exercises.
+Up to 60 points are awarded for the final oral examination and it is necessary to get at least 30 points for its successful completion.

 Language of instruction